wildan3105/chat-room/README.md

 ## Assumption
 1. User authentication and authorization
-- **assumption**: user auth will be relatively simple: use JSON webtoken to create and validate user session that's valid for up to 1 hour for each user signing to certain room (a signed token translates to `userId-roomId`)
+- **assumption**: user auth is relatively simple: use JSON webtoken to create and validate user session that's valid for up to 1 hour for each user signing to a certain room (a signed token translates to `userId-roomId`)
 - **justification**: JSON web token implementation is quite simple and thus achievable given the time limit and also aligns with the requirement (unique username within a room)

 2. Real-time communication
-- **assumption**: websocket will be used for real-time communication between frontend and backend
+- **assumption**: websocket is used for real-time communication between frontend and backend
 - **justification**: websocket provide a full-duplex (2-way) communication channel over a single TCP connection, making it ideal for real-time messaging. this ensures messages from other users are received in real-time as required.

 3. Database structure
-- **assumption**: MongoDB collections will be structure to store rooms, users, and messages.
+- **assumption**: MongoDB collections to store rooms, users, and messages.
-- **justification**: MongoDB is schema-less, flexible, and scales well with real-time applications. separate collections for rooms, users, and messages help in organizing data efficiently and ensure persistence of messages for each room.
+- **justification**: MongoDB is schema-less, flexible, and scales well with real-time applications. separate collections for rooms, users, and messages help in organizing data efficiently and ensure the persistence of messages for each room.

 4. Concurrency handling
 - **assumption**: simple checks will be performed (upon login) to ensure unique usernames within a room.
 - **justification**: this aligns with the requirement that no two users in the same room can have the same exact username.

 5. Deployment
-- **assumption**: the app is bundled into one and can be deployed in single server or a local machine
+- **assumption**: the app is bundled into one and can be deployed in a single server or a local machine
-- **justification**: there's no deployment details from the requirement, so using a bundled app will simplify the setup process and allow focusing more on core functionality.
+- **justification**: there's no deployment details from the requirement, so using a bundled app will simplify the setup process and allow focus more on core functionality.

 ## Compromises
 1. Authentication and authorization
-- **compromise**: use simple JSON web token mechanism to create and validate token
+- **compromise**: use a simple JSON web token mechanism to create and validate the token
-- **improvement**: apart from JSON web token for stateless authentication, we could also potentially use OAuth for 3rd party integrations and store the password for enhanced security since currently anyone can be "everyone" to join room.
+- **improvement**: apart from JSON web token for stateless authentication, we could also potentially use OAuth for 3rd party integrations and store the password for enhanced security since currently anyone can be "everyone" to join the room.

 2. Error handling and validation
 - **compromise**: basic error handling and validation for username uniqueness and form inputs
-- **improvement**: use more structured and comprehensive schema and API-driven tool such as open API specification (OAS) to enforce consistency and avoid manual error code generation and validation. this will ensure data integrity and provide detailed feedback to end-users.
+- **improvement**: use more structured and comprehensive schema and API-driven tools such as open API specification (OAS) to enforce consistency and avoid manual error code generation and validation. this will ensure data integrity and provide detailed feedback to end-users.

 3. Scalability and performance
 - **compromise**: focused on a single server deployment, potentially limiting scalability